 Sheena M. Butts is the Associate Vice President of Surgical and Procedural Services for Lakeland Regional Health Medical Center.
 She has a Bachelor of Arts degree in Communications from the College of Charleston, a Bachelor of Science degree in Industrial Engineering from the University of South Florida, and a Master’s of Science in Engineering Management from Penn State University.
-She is a certified ASQ Six Sigma Black Belt and a member of the American College of Healthcare Executives.
+She is a certified ASQ Six Sigma Black Belt and a Fellow of the American College of Healthcare Executives.
+Sheena is passionate about changing the paradigm of healthcare delivery and inspiring the next generation of leaders.
+She has mentored numerous high school and college student interns.
 Prior to joining Lakeland Regional Health, Sheena taught middle school mathematics at Blake Academy.
-Sheena is passionate about changing the paradigm of healthcare delivery and has mentored numerous high school and college student interns.
+She has also served as an Adjunct Engineering Professor at Florida Polytechnic University.
+She is a member of Leadership Lakeland Alumni Association and Lakeland Junior League.
 She is a Lakeland native who was Valedictorian of McKeel Academy’s 2001 graduating class.

 Stephanie is currently the Director of two Upward Bound programs with Polk State College.
 Being a Director, has been one of the best undertakings she has encountered.
 Doubling the number of students to serve in Polk County, which also means increasing the budget and managing 30 staff and millions of federal dollars.